School Board Nominating Committee (SBNC)

 The election for the members of the SBNC typically takes place in January.
 To vote for a candidate, one must be a citizen, 18 years or older and a resident of the school district for at least 30 days, and live in the election unit of the candidates for which the resident is voting.

 Following the election, the newly constituted SBNC convenes.
-In addition to the 30 voting members, there are four non-voting members: the Chair and Vice Chair, who are elected by the SBNC members from the previous year; and two appointees from the community groups, the Forum and the Confederation of Scarsdale Neighborhood Association Presidents (SNAP).
+In addition to the 30 voting members, there are four non-voting members: the Chair and Vice Chair, who are elected by the SBNC members from the previous year; and two appointees from the community groups, the TVCC and the Confederation of Scarsdale Neighborhood Association Presidents (SNAP).
+Both the chair and vice chair shall be impartial.

 The SBNC is responsible for nominating candidates each year to fill upcoming vacancies on the Scarsdale Board of Education (School Board).
 To carry out its charge, the SBNC generally meets in January, February and March.
 Members of the SBNC seek qualified candidates for the School Board through identifying and proposing candidates.
 The community is invited to propose candidates to the SBNC as well.
 To be considered, a candidate must be a U.S. citizen, 18 years or older and a resident of the school district for at least one year prior to the date of the election of the School Board members.
 Candidates must submit to the SBNC a biographical information form and are invited before the SBNC to respond to a set of questions provided in advance to the candidates.